lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 <div class="alert alert-info">

 **Limitations in the ShadyCSS polyfill around expressions.** Expressions in `<style>` elements won't update per instance in ShadyCSS, due to limitations of the ShadyCSS polyfill.
-See the [ShadyCSS readme](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) for more information.
+See the [ShadyCSS limitations](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) for more information.

 </div>

-Additionally, evaluating an expression inside a `<style>` element is extremely inefficient.
+Evaluating an expression inside a `<style>` element is extremely inefficient.
 When any text inside a `<style>` element changes, the browser must re-parse the whole `<style>` element, resulting in unnecessary work.

-If you need to evaluate expressions inside a `<style>` element, use the following strategy to avoid creating performance problems:
+To mitigate this cost, use the following strategy:

 *   Separate styles that require per-instance evaluation from those that don't.
 *   Evaluate per-instance CSS properties by creating an expression that captures that property inside a complete `<style>` block.
 Include it in your template.

 {% playground-ide "style/perinstanceexpressions" %}

-### Import an external stylesheet {#external-stylesheet}
+### Import an external stylesheet (not recommended) {#external-stylesheet}

 We recommend placing your styles in a static `styles` property for optimal performance.
-However, you can include an external style sheet in your template with a `<link>`:
+While you can include an external style sheet in your template with a `<link>`, we do not recommend this approach.

-{% playground-ide "style/where" %}

 <div class="alert alert-info">

 **External stylesheet caveats.**

 *  The [ShadyCSS polyfill](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) doesn't support external style sheets.
 *   External styles can cause a flash-of-unstyled-content (FOUC) while they load.
 *   The URL in the `href` attribute is relative to the **main document**.
 This is okay if you're building an app and your asset URLs are well-known, but avoid using external style sheets when building a reusable element.

 </div>